 These 100 exported goods were worth a subtotal of US$203.8 billion or approaching two-thirds (61.1%) by value for all products exported from Spain during 2019.

 In macroeconomic terms, Spain’s total exported goods represent 17.2% of its overall Gross Domestic Product for 2019 ($1.941 trillion valued in Purchasing Power Parity US dollars).
 That 17.2% for exports to overall GDP in PPP for 2019 compares to 18.5% one year earlier.
 This seems to indicate a relatively decreasing reliance on products sold on international markets for Spain’s total economic performance, albeit based on a very short timeframe.

 Another key indicator of a country’s economic performance is its unemployment rate.
-Spain’s average unemployment rate was 13.941% in 2019 down from 15.255% for 2018, according to the International Monetary Fund.
+Spain’s unemployment rate was 16.26% at October 2020, up from an average 13.941% for 2019 according to the International Monetary Fund.